launchscout/ai-part-deux/index.md

   - HTML/CSS, React, Rails, Elixir/Phoenix
 - Could be a Figma mock, or a picture of a napkin
 - Pretty good at fixing what it doesn't get quite right

 ---

-## Don't bring a ~~knife~~ non-deterministic code generator to a ~~gun fight~~ problem easily solvable with deterministic code
-- If it's scriptable, ask it to write a script
-  - Converting between file formats
-  - Search and replace

----

-# Example: Understanding Oracle Form export
-- Oracle Form exports as XML
-  - Embedded code within the XML
-- Ask cursor to explain/convert each file
-- *OR* Ask cursor to write an script to extract metadata and code to separate files

----